Charter (CHTR)

 12. Is Now The Time To Buy Charter?

-Charter isn’t a terrible business, but it doesn’t pass our quality test.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Charter isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its number of internet subscribers has disappointed.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.